DME Slant Range Error: What Pilots Need to Understand

 For most flight operations, slant range error is a minor consideration.
 Approach procedures are designed with slant range error in mind.
 Navigation charts account for it.
 Pilots learn to anticipate when it might matter.

 The error becomes relevant during certain approach procedures, particularly when flying DME arcs or when precise positioning near a station matters.
-Understanding the geometry helps pilots interpret their instruments correctly.
+Understanding the geometry helps pilots interpret their instruments correctly rather than second-guessing equipment that’s actually working fine.

 Dealing with Slant Range Error